 Every website needs a good host.
 Here are a few at varying prices.

 - BlueHost.
 This is our current host.
-They’re affordable and great when you’re getting started.
+They’re affordable and easy when you’re getting started.
+I’m not sure the speeds they offer are great so I’ve done a lot to try to speed up our websites with plugins.

-KVC.
+- KVC.
 Ultra inexpensive.
+Pretty great speeds (they’ve won awards and everything seems pretty fast).
 Mediocre support but good uptimes.
-It can take two or three rounds with their support team, but eventually they take care of their clients and resolve problems.
+I’ve used them for other websites and it can take two or three rounds with their support team, but eventually they take care of their clients and have resolved every problem I’ve encountered.

 If you’re looking to build a website on a budget, KVC is a good place to start.